We had no choice anymore but to go for a special counsel.

 Yeah.

-They uh they they uh they washed the the towels.
+They washed the towels.

-And at this point I was trying to protect from any more rumors.
+And at this point, I was trying to protect from any more rumors.

 I was so terrified because I connected the dots instantly.

-You know, it's just gotta be surreal.
+You know, it's just got to be surreal.

-You know, here you wanted to do this job your whole life.
+You know, here, you wanted to do this job your whole life.

 I did.